 Perfect for our precious girl!

-Since it wasn’t a school or work night, we decided Coco and her grandparents could handle a late reservation to visit the park.
-Nancy bought our tickets online, pre-paid for parking and we were set to go.
+Since it wasn’t a school or work night, we decided Coco and her grandparents could handle a 9 p.m. reservation to visit the park.
+Nancy bought our tickets online, pre-paid for parking, and we were set to go.

-A note to those who’ve never experienced Santa’s Wonderland: Reserved parking is a very good idea..
-While “walk-up” customers park offsite and then take shuttle busses to the park, the on-site reserved parking in the “Prancer” lot makes things a good bit easier, both in coming and going.
+A note to those who’ve never experienced Santa’s Wonderland: Reserved parking is a very good idea.
+While “walk-up” customers park offsite and then take shuttle buses to the park, the on-site reserved parking in the “Prancer” lot makes things a good bit easier, both in coming and going.

 Inside the grounds was more wonder than my grandfatherly imagination could grasp.